Find out if you're a Southern Water customer, check your water quality, or explore our interactive map to see what's going on in your area

-We are producing Action Plans for each of the 21 which, once finalised, will be published on our website and shared with the relevant local authorities and other organisations.
-The Action Plans will give an overview of the issues our investigations uncovered at each bathing water and what could be done to put them right.
+We are producing summaries for each of the 21 which, once finalised, will be published on our website and shared with the relevant local authorities and other organisations.
+The summaries will give an overview of the issues our investigations uncovered at each bathing water and what could be done to put them right.

 The seven bathing waters we have selected are those with the highest degree of certainty of source and solution and are therefore the best fit for intervention.

 Their selection has been scrutinised and approved by an independent auditor, the Southern Water Customer Advisory Panel and the Southern Water Board.

 We will shortly be publishing our summaries for all 21 bathing waters and will begin the implementation stage of the programme.
 We will use an annual assessment of the 2019 season’s results to measure success.